 1 Helpful / 1 Not

 Pros: This is a free course.
 I love free...the rec is in a nice spot.
 They put in a practice basket at the beginning of the course if you want to work on putting.
 If you go there at an off time, there is huge field work potential.
 All you want really...multiple directions back and forth, it's great.
-The 9th hole is a wide open (almost) 217' to the basket, if you prefer field practice with a target.
+The 9th hole is a wide open (almost) 217' to the basket, if you prefer field practice with a target and a putter.

 It is well marked, hand carved signs at tees are nice.

 Cons: As others have mentioned the trees are numerous!
 You will be hitting a tree or two through a round.
 It calls for a precise shot in many spots.
 Some holes are more ridiculous than others.
 I think they may have been limited by what the rec would allow in terms of clearing. (just a guess)

 Update: 10/20/16 They just did some cutting of trees.
 Big improvement of "fairways".

 Other Thoughts: I think some of the reviewers (M@M for example) were a bit harsh.
 This is not a world class destination course for sure.
 But it is a decent course, and it's right by my house, and it's free!
 More volunteers might improve the situation?
 If you live around here play here. (you probably already do) Don't expect too much, and have fun!

 Update: 10/20/16: They just cut some trees and put in tee boxes with gravel.
 It's an improvement for sure.
 I just wish for the amount of effort on the boxes they did a better job of it.
 I was excited to see them...then I played on them.
 Short, small and kinda dangerous.
 An improvement for sure, but...raised 4x4 frames surrounding 4'x8' pads with non compacted gravel/ surepack surface that you need to fix after every throw are not exactly ideal...not sure what they were thinking..but better than roots and mud pits.
 They just don't offer a great run up potential, it's a 2 step box.